Nexis-Network/homepage/content/docs/reference/cli-install.md

 ### Upgrade

-To upgrade to the latest version of the Exzo Network CLI, run the `npm i -g neonctl` command again.
+To upgrade to the latest version of the Nexis Network CLI, run the `npm i -g neonctl` command again.

 ## Connect

-The Exzo Network CLI supports connecting via web authentication or API key.
+The Nexis Network CLI supports connecting via web authentication or API key.

 ### Web authentication

-Run the following command to connect to Exzo Network via web authentication:
+Run the following command to connect to Nexis Network via web authentication:

 ```bash
 neonctl auth
 ```

-The [neonctl auth](/docs/reference/cli-auth) command launches a browser window where you can authorize the Exzo Network CLI to access your Exzo Network account.
-If you have not authenticated previously, running a Exzo Network CLI command automatically launches the web authentication process unless you have specified an API key.
+The [neonctl auth](/docs/reference/cli-auth) command launches a browser window where you can authorize the Nexis Network CLI to access your Nexis Network account.
+If you have not authenticated previously, running a Nexis Network CLI command automatically launches the web authentication process unless you have specified an API key.

 ### API key

-To authenticate with a Exzo Network API key, you can specify the `--api-key` option when running a Exzo Network CLI command.
-For example, the following `neonctl projects list` command authenticates to Exzo Network using the `--api-key` option:
+To authenticate with a Nexis Network API key, you can specify the `--api-key` option when running a Nexis Network CLI command.
+For example, the following `neonctl projects list` command authenticates to Nexis Network using the `--api-key` option:

 ```bash
 neonctl projects list --api-key <neon_api_key>